On this page

 You are viewing the documentation for Deno DeployEA.
 Looking for Deploy Classic documentation?
 View it here.

-Every organization has a default domain that is used for production, git branch,
+Every organization has a default domain used for all applications deployed

 .

-In addition to the default domains that are provided by Deno Deploy EA automatically, it is also possible to add custom domains to applications.
+In addition to these default domains, you can add custom domains to your applications.
 Custom domains are domains that you own and control.
-To add a custom domain, you must have purchased the domain from a domain registrar and you must have access to edit the DNS records for the domain.
+To use a custom domain, you must:

-Custom domains are owned by an organization.
-Once added to an organization, the can be attached to any application in that organization.
+Custom domains belong to an organization and can be attached to any application within that organization.

 *.example.com